Warning: A non-numeric value encountered in /nfs/bronfs/uwfs/hw00/d67/doce/wp/wp-content/plugins/lightbox-gallery/lightbox-gallery.php on line 563

 Welcome to the Schwartz Laboratory

-Dr. Schwartz is Robert H. Williams Endowed Chair, Professor of Medicine in the Division of Metabolism, Endocrinology and Nutrition at the University of Washington and Director of the UW Medicine Diabetes & Obesity Center of Excellence.
+Dr. Schwartz is Robert H. Williams Endowed Chair, Professor of Medicine in the Division of Metabolism, Endocrinology and Nutrition at the University of Washington and Executive Director of the UW Diabetes Institute.
 He has published > 230 articles and book chapters, and his research has been continuously funded by the NIH since he joined the faculty of UW in 1993.
 Dr. Schwartz sits on the editorial boards of a number of journals and has won numerous awards for his work.
 In addition, Dr. Schwartz serves as attending physician at Harborview Medical Center.

 In addition to the role of insulin in the control of glucose homeostasis, it has been known for decades that mechanisms independent of insulin contribute as much as insulin to this process.
 Until recently, these mechanisms were viewed as being fixed and unregulated and hence were not relevant to diabetes or its treatment.
 Now, this is changing.